z7q2/javascript-maker/readme.md

 > undefined
 ```

-If you provide a string, the function returns an object created with that string.
+If you provide a string as the first parameter, the function returns an object created with that string.
 ```
 m("div");
 > <div></div>